FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 and `addLabels` makes Renovate add a label with the version update type (`minor`).
 If you chose distinctive colors then it is now easy to see at a glance what type of version update is being proposed.

-#### Disable Updates for Common Dependencies
+#### Restrict Updates for Common Dependencies

-To fix [PR noise from common dependencies](#updates-for-common-dependencies-pinned-by-project) we can disable updates types based on package regex patterns.
+To fix [PR noise from common dependencies](#updates-for-common-dependencies-pinned-by-project) we can restrict updates types based on package regex patterns.
 Add these two entries **at the end** of your `docker-compose.packageRules` list:

 ```json
 {